At Natures Images, we always select the right time and the right locations, working with the best wildlife photographers and guides in the business.

 Day 2: In the morning we will arrange the ground transportation for your luggage to ensure that the 15kg weight restriction on the next morning’s internal flight proves to be no issue given the heaviness of carrying photographic and other gear.
 Taking our photographic equipment with us, after breakfast we will head to Wilson Airport for our 45-minute flight to our camp in the Masai Mara, in time to settle in, meet our local drivers and guides.
 We will be based at Entim camp which is based inside the reserve, close to the action and with quick access to the main river crossing points, one of which is located right in front of the camp itself allowing us the chance to watch crossings from the camp confines and away from the tourist traffic elsewhere.
 After lunch we will head off for our first afternoon drive at around 3.30pm.
 We will return to camp about 6.00pm where our luggage will be waiting for us before relaxing in front of the campfire and enjoying dinner at around 7.30-8.00pm.

-Day 9: Arrive home in the morning after our overnight flights on the 4th August.
+Day 9: Arrive home that morning after our overnight flights.

 What our customers say